Brand loyalty can be very sensitive to product changes like the time when Marker’s Mark learned that changes can backfire when not done properly.

-It would appear that Maker’s Mark did not do their research before announcing their decision to reduce their alcohol content.
+It would appear that Maker’s Mark did not do their research before announcing its decision to reduce its alcohol content.
 They probably never imagined that so many people would be so concerned with just three percentage points of alcohol in their bourbon, or did they?
 Brand loyalty can be hard and very expensive to gauge.
 Whether inadvertently or not, Maker’s Mark seems to have tested their brand loyalty through their announcement.

-They posted a close up photo of the bottle’s label were it shows the original alcohol proof and made arrow pointing to the word proof with a caption that says, “You Spoke.
+They posted a close-up photo of the bottle’s label.
+The image showed the original alcohol proof and captioned it, “You Spoke.
 We Listened.
 Here’s Proof.”
-They received over 2,400 likes, 210 shares and 235 comments (which many are responses by Maker’s Mark).
-Many of the comments left by individuals were letting Maker’s know how relieved and thankful they are that they reversed their decision.
+They received over 2,400 likes, 210 shares, and 235 comments (many are responses by Maker’s Mark).
+Many of the comments left by individuals were letting Makers know how relieved and thankful for reversing their decision.
 Maker’s Mark responded to many of the comments by thanking people for their loyalty and support.
 One comment Maker’s left said, “We did hear you!
 The overwhelming response we received made us realize how passionate so many people are about this brand.”